gr8big/pbnj/README.md

 @app.route("/pbj", methods=["PUT"])(manager.push_handler)
 ```

 The result is a PB&J instance available at `/pbj`.
+For a more detailed example, see [example.py](./example.py).

 A websocket-based manager is also available, but this will not be fully maintained and recommended until Roblox releases websocket support in live experiences.